Center for Environmental and Life Sciences (CELS)

 - Creating research programs of exceptional power

-- Expanding the University's science research infrastructure by 50 percent
+- Greatly expanding the University's science research infrastructure

 - Addressing the acute shortage in higher education research facilities in New Jersey